MOS Technology 8502: Memory access in 8-bit machines

-Common random access memory (RAM) of the Commodore C64-era allowed accesses at 2 MHz.
-If the CPU and display chip both shared the same memory to communicate, which was the common solution in the era when RAM was expensive, then one would normally have to have the CPU and display chip chips mediate access to the bus so that only one of them used it at a time, generally by having one pause the other.
-Assuming the two chips require roughly equal access, that means the chips are paused half of the time, effectively running at 1 MHz.
+Common random-access memory (RAM) of the Commodore C64-era allowed accesses at 2 MHz.
+If the CPU and display chip both shared the same memory to communicate, which was the common solution in the era when RAM was expensive, then one would normally have to have the CPU and display chip arbitrate access to the bus so that only one of them used it at a time, generally by having one of them pause the other.
+Assuming the two chips require roughly equal access, that means the chips are paused half of the time, each effectively running at 1 MHz.

 The 6502-family had a feature that eased the design of such systems.
 The 6502 used a two-phase clock to drive its internal circuitry, but only accessed memory during one of the two phases.
 That meant the display chip could access memory during alternating clock phases without having to pause the CPU.
 The major advantage of this style of access is that the two chips do not have to communicate to pause each other, they simply watch the already-existing clock signal present on the 6502's pins.
 In the original C64, this timing trick was used to allow the VIC-II to interleave its access to main memory with that of the 6510.